wp-plugins/emma-emarketing-plugin/README.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed bug that was causing automation to fail in some instances.
+* Updates to documentation.

+= 1.1.1 =
+* Updated screenshots and readme.txt

+= 1.1 =
-- v 1.1 - Updated plugin to work with Emma's newest API.
+* Updated plugin to work with Emma's newest API.
 Lots of minor tweaks/updates.
+* Now works with email automation!
+* Better integration with the API.
+Cleaner, more robust code with responsive default options.
+* Bug fix: All members data is now added to Emma list.
+Member signup and add member parameters were revised.

+= 1.0.5 =
-- v 1.0.5 - added confirmation email message, nomenclature updates, Emma_API class fixes, relegated error handling to object making the call, Emma_API fits the adapter pattern better now. more bugfixes.
+* added confirmation email message, nomenclature updates, Emma_API class fixes, relegated error handling to object making the call, Emma_API fits the adapter pattern better now. more bugfixes.

+= 1.0.4 =
-- v 1.0.4 - bugfixes, updated readme.txt
+* bugfixes, updated readme.txt

+= 1.0.3 =
-- v 1.0.3 - fixed accidental php short tag, ( tyty @avioli ), updated readme.txt, spelling errors, and nomenclature updates.
+* fixed accidental php short tag, ( tyty @avioli ), updated readme.txt, spelling errors, and nomenclature updates.

+= 1.0.2 =
-- v 1.0.2 - cleaned up OOP structure. switched to WP naming conventions, fixed bug where users weren't being assigned to groups,
+* cleaned up OOP structure. switched to WP naming conventions, fixed bug where users weren't being assigned to groups,

+= 1.0.1 =
-- v 1.0.1 - typed active group_id as integer for uptake to Emma.
+* typed active group_id as integer for uptake to Emma.
 Emma required group_ids submitted as an array of integers. in older versions of PHP json_encode types integers as strings.

+= 1.0 =
-- v 1.0 - it's stable.
+* it's stable.
 It needs some cleaning, but it flies, and flies well.